 This course studies the evolution of alternative theories of accounting, including recognition, valuation, and measurement considerations.
 It includes the historical development of accounting and the standard setting process in financial accounting, and how that history has impacted current practice.
 Other topics include the regulation of financial reporting; the postulates, principles and concepts of financial accounting; and the conceptual strengths and weakness of current standards are explored, along with research techniques that advance the profession of accounting.
 IFRS guidelines will be analyzed and examined.
-Taught in fall only.
+This course is normally offered in the fall.

-ACCT-5163 ACCOUNTING RESEARCH AND QUANTITATIVE TECHNIQUES
+5163 ACCOUNTING RESEARCH AND QUANTITATIVE TECHNIQUES